ElemeFE/element/examples/docs/en-US/pagination.md

 ### Small Pagination

-Use simple small pagination in the case of limited space.
+Use small pagination in the case of limited space.

-:::demo Just one `small` attribute is needed.
-The attribute is a `Boolean` type whose default value is `false`.
-It works when set `true`.
+:::demo Just set the `small` attribute to `true` and the Pagination becomes smaller.
 ```html
 <el-pagination
   small